-Here at Future Expats Forum, we focus on two main topics: portable careers and what I call “prepping the move.”
+Here at Future Expats Forum, we focus on two main topics: portable careers and preparing to move abroad, or what I call “prepping the move.”

 Prepping the move is anything you have to do to prepare for moving overseas, from getting rid of stuff you don’t want to move or store, to telling your friends and family your plans, to arranging the sale or rental of your current home.

 It also includes more general considerations, like how to determine what’s the best country for you, whether to learn the language in your new country, and technology that can help you along your way.

 At the conference I attended recently in Orlando, Live and Invest Overseas publisher Kathleen Peddicord divided “prepping the move” into seven categories:

 - Planning and getting your finances into shape